andyriles/Rust_compress/README.md

 ```

 ## How it works
--The program takes two arguments from the command line - source and target.
+- The program takes two arguments from the command line - source and target.
--If the number of arguments is not equal to 2, it will display a usage message and terminate.
+- If the number of arguments is not equal to 2, it will display a usage message and terminate.
--The input file is read using a BufReader and compressed using the GzEncoder from the flate2 library.
+- The input file is read using a BufReader and compressed using the GzEncoder from the flate2 library.
--The compressed data is then written to the output file using a File writer.
+- The compressed data is then written to the output file using a File writer.
--Finally, the metadata of the source and target files and the elapsed time are printed to the console.
+- Finally, the metadata of the source and target files and the elapsed time are printed to the console.

 ## License
 This project is licensed under the MIT License.